laurengarcia/url-metadata/README.md

 - img tags
 - automatic charset detection & decoding (optional)
 - the full response body as a string of html (optional)

+Protects against:
-- default SSRF protection via `request-filtering-agent` (optional config)
+- SSRF attacks via `request-filtering-agent` (with optional config)
+- infinite redirect loops

 More details in the `Returns` section below.